 As a public organisation we are required to:

 - Publish information to show compliance with the Equality Duty.
-This is done via our Equality Policy.
+This is done via our Equalities Policy.

 - Publish Equality Objectives which are specific and measurable.

-Our Equality Policy contains information about how our academy complies with the Equality Duty.
+Our Academy Equality Statement contains information about how our academy complies with the Equality Duty.